Unlocking the Power of DeepSeek with Janitor AI: Your Ultimate Guide

 Janitor AI-Specific Context

-It’s important to be precise about what Janitor AI actually represents here: Janitor AI itself is a platform/interface that allows individuals and teams to connect various language models (including DeepSeek) to customized chat experiences.
+It’s essential to clarify what Janitor AI actually represents: Janitor AI is a platform/interface that allows individuals and teams to connect various language models (including DeepSeek) to customized chat experiences.
 Janitor AI doesn’t sign enterprise licensing deals in its own name; instead, users bring their own API keys and provider connections (as you do when configuring DeepSeek).
 This limits the number of public “enterprise case studies” tied specifically to Janitor AI + DeepSeek.

 What This Means for You